Boss VF-1 CTRLR editor and AU/VST Plugin

 The downside is that in modern times, I am used to software interfaces, plugins.
 Fast an easy to get what you want, shaping sound with ease.
 I also don’t like having to keep bending over to dial in settings in my tiny hybrid set-up.

-This is where the obsolete CRTLR project steps in.
-CTRLR allows you to build a GUI to interface with your box and best of all, you can program the plugin to taste through LUA.
+This is where the CRTLR project steps in.
+CTRLR allows you to build a GUI to interface with your Boss VF-1 hardware and best of all, you can program the plugin to taste through LUA.
+You can make it work how you want it to work with a modern DAW.

-For example, when using hardware, I hate having to remember which preset was used or what was dialled in.
+For example, when using the Boss VF-1 hardware, I hate having to remember which preset was used or what was dialled in.
 Using CTRLR, you can save the preset in your DAW where it automatically loads up when you load the project.
-You can live control the parameters of your hardware and enable them to be automated in Logic.
+You can live control the parameters of the Boss VF-1 and enable them to be automated in Logic.

 The downsides are that you have to learn to program LUA and work out how to make the plugins work for you.
 Well, after several month of scripting and prototypes, I now have a good understanding of how to do this and I’m close to my first release.